afragen/git-updater/README.md

 ### Optional Headers

-`GitHub Branch` and `Bitbucket Branch` are available but not required.
+`GitHub Branch`, `Bitbucket Branch`, and `GitLab Branch` are available but not required.

 ### Enterprise Support

 #### GitHub Enterprise Support

 Add the `GitHub Enterprise` header to the plugin or theme that is hosted on your GitHub Enterprise installation.
 The settings should be similar to `GitHub Enterprise: https://github.yourhost.com`.

+#### GitLab Enterprise Support

+Add the `GitLab Enterprise` header to the plugin or theme that is hosted on your GitLab Enterprise installation.
+The settings should be similar to `GitLab Enterprise: https://gitlab.yourhost.com`.

 ### Versions